 Big Cat Rescue’s 2014 990 forms have finally been released and it’s time to take a peek.
-You’re probably wondering how much money did they make and how much was actually spent on those adorable cats they always show pictures and videos of.
+You’re probably wondering how much money they made and actually spent on those adorable cats they always show pictures and videos of.
 Well, lets find out together.
 (If you didn’t see our analysis of Big Cat Rescue’s 2013 990 forms you can read about it here)

 Okay first things first.
 Big Cat Rescue raked in $3,454,936.
 Their revenue shot up $681,105 compared to the previous year.
 Big Cat Rescue claims their ultimate goal is to put themselves out of business.
-In the meantime, however, BCR continues to rake in the millions in revenue.
+In the meantime, however, they continue to rake in the millions in revenue.

 The amount they spent on salaries also increased with the rise in revenue.
 Who exactly is getting the $715,984?
-We can't know for sure all of the people being paid but we can find out some of the people that take home a large some of that money.
+We can't know for sure, but we can find out some of the people that take home a large some of that money.

-Well, here's the part you've been waiting for. $616,642 (18% of total revenue) went towards animal care but do keep in mind, educational programs are lumped in with the cost of animal care.
+Well, here's the part you've been waiting for. $616,642 (18% of total revenue) went towards animal care.
+Keep in mind, educational programs are lumped in with the cost of animal care.
 What are these 'educational programs'?
 We haven't a clue.
-It's safe to assume the majority of that $600,000 didn't go towards the care of their cats because on Big Cat Rescue's website they said,
+It's safe to assume that the majority of that $600,000 didn't go towards the care of their cats because on Big Cat Rescue's website they said (emphasis added):

-As we just mentioned, only 18% of BCR's total revenue went towards animal care which is quite a small percentage, wouldn't you agree?
-Not too long ago BCR made a video where they said,
+As we just mentioned, only 18% of their total revenue went towards animal care which is quite a small percentage, wouldn't you agree?
+Not too long ago Big Cat Rescue made a video where they said,

 That claim is very misleading and just downright dishonest.
 Less than $600,000 went to animal care while $2.8-million did not.
 So how can they boldly claim all, but a small percentage of money goes "to the care for the animals"?